 Employers and sole traders in child-related work have legal obligations around the Working With Children Check.

-The Working With Children Check in NSW is an online system and organisations and sole traders are required to make the link between their workers and volunteers, themselves and the Office of the Children’s Guardian by verifying their workers and volunteers, and keeping a record that they have done so.
+The Working With Children Check in NSW is an online system and organisations and sole traders are required to make the link between their workers and volunteers, themselves and the Office of the Children’s Guardian by verifying their workers and volunteers, and by keeping a record that they have done so.

 Which organisations are selected for audits